 - administrative workweek), the employee will record the overtime under the AUO category.
 These hours will be consistent with the hours the employee records on the Record of AUO Hours Worked Worksheet; - c.
-The employee will record excludable days on webTA for any days which qualify for such status. - 4.
+The employee will record excludable days on webTA for any days which qualify for such status, identified in Section I, Part 2 of the Premium Pay Guide at paragraph 5.
+Pursuant to OPM guidance, these are the only categories of days which may be considered "excludable." - 4.
 An employee should be aware of when it is and is not appropriate to "self-initiate" irregular overtime pursuant to AUO.
 An employee may only initiate overtime on his or her own volition when the circumstances are consistent with the purposes of AUO (i.e., circumstances where remaining on duty is based on "compelling reasons inherently related to the duties of the position" where failure to continue working would "constitute negligence in the performance of the duties"). - a.
 If an employee can choose to perform the duties at a different time, rather than on overtime, without serious impairment to his or her duties and the mission, then the circumstances do not meet the threshold for self-initiating overtime work. - b.
 While AUO authorizes employees to self-initiate overtime in appropriate circumstances, the employee will cease working when ordered to do so by a supervisor.
 If the employee believes that the order is inappropriate, he or she may request that the order be made in writing, and then should immediately follow the order. - c.
 If the employee self-initiated irregular or occasional overtime work in inappropriate circumstances, and the overtime is not subsequently approved, and the employee is either exempt from the FLSA or the hours would not otherwise qualify as "suffered and permitted" under the FLSA (which are payable as irregular overtime via AUO for certified employees), any claim for those hours may be rejected.
 This is separate from and in addition to the possibility of administrative action if abuse of AUO is determined to have occurred. - d.
 An employee shall perform irregular overtime when ordered to do so by a supervisor.
 If the employee believes that the supervisor was aware, prior to the administrative workweek, of the dates and times that the ordered irregular overtime would need to be performed, and also had a reasonable opportunity to determine which employees should perform the overtime, the employee may file a claim to have the irregular overtime treated as if it was regularly scheduled (compensated with 45 Act as opposed to AUO), consistent with the procedures for filing a claim described below. - e.
 An employee may not elect to receive AUO where 45 Act overtime is warranted.
 Likewise, an employee may not elect to receive 45 Act where AUO is warranted.
 The payments are for mutually exclusive circumstances. - f.
-Notwithstanding the above, an employee may "self-initiate" work if it is consistent with an on-call status or policy as described in the Part I, Paragraph 3.a & b of the Responsibilities & Procedures Governing FLSA-Exempt Employees, attached to the Guide at Appendix A.
+Notwithstanding the above, an employee may "self-initiate" work if it is consistent with an on-call status or policy as described in the Part I, Paragraph 3.a & b of the Responsibilities & Procedures Governing

+FLSA-Exempt Employees, attached to the Guide at Appendix A.